Indian Motorcycle Brands

 TVS Logo

 As a motorcycle manufacturer, the Indian brand TVS has been known since 1978, when the grandson of the brand’s founder, Sundaram Iyengar from Chennai, opened a motorcycle factory in Hosur.
 The brand began its ascent in 1911 when the founder, T.V.
-Sundaram Iyengar, inaugurated the first bus service in Madurai, further expanding bus and truck transportation by building its own large fleet of then state-of-the-art machinery.
+Sundaram Iyengar, inaugurated the first bus service in Madurai, further expanding bus and truck transportation by building its large fleet of then state-of-the-art machinery.
 Today, the TVS group is a multinational company with a motorcycle division – TVS Motor Company Limited.
-It is the third largest Indian company in the overall list of motorcycle manufacturers in the country.
+It is the third largest Indian company in the country’s overall list of motorcycle manufacturers.

-The emblem of the company is made in two colors – red and blue, which is especially important for every Indian.
+The TVS emblem is red and blue, which is especially important for every Indian.
 Red – the color of movement and a powerful charge of energy.
 Blue – strength, masculinity, constant struggle for the best, at the same time – accessibility.
 The image includes two elements – the abbreviation of the TVS brand name in blue with a slant to the right, symbolizing forward movement, and a stylized image of a horse in the moment of its flight after jumping over an obstacle, executed in red.

 Royal Enfield